stephanieyshi/word-embeddings-bias/simple-baseline.md

-# Baseline
+# Simple Baseline
-Our baseline measures direct bias and indirect bias on undebiased embeddings.
+Our simple baseline measures direct bias and indirect bias on undebiased (in their original form) embeddings.
+We also measure its performance on word similarity and analogy-solving tasks.

 ## Direct Bias
 We find that the Google News embeddings set has a direct bias of 8%.